JetSetIlly/Gopher2600/README.md

 ## ROMs used during development

-The following ROMs were used throughout developement and compared with the Stella emulator for accuracy.
+The following ROMs were used throughout development and compared with the Stella emulator for accuracy.
 As far as I can tell the following ROMs work more or less as you would expect: